zyx423/Graph-Embeddding/README.md

 # GAE-and-VGAE
 Task: graph embedding for clustering and classification

-Requirement: Ptthon 3.7, Pytorch: 1.5,
+Requirement: Ptthon 3.7, Pytorch: 1.5 and other pakeages which is illustrated in the code.
+And the codes can be runned in the windows.

 This is a code file containing the graph autoencoders (GAE) and variational graph autoencoder （VAE).